Staying Covid Secure in 2021

-The Government have stated that we are able to open for classes in the studio after the summer holidays.
+The Government have stated that we are able to open for classes in the studio from Monday 12th April.

-In order to comply with guidelines we have carried out a Covid-19 risk assessment.
+In order to comply with guidelines we have carried out a Covid risk assessment.
 Details of this can be seen below.

 - Any person with symptoms of Covid-19 should not attend classes and refer to government guidelines on self isolating